wp-plugins/search-engine/readme.txt

 == Frequently Asked Questions ==

 What if my site or parts of my site is password protected?
-Currently, only htaccess password protected pages are supported, in the future I plan to support multiple indexes (depending what user group it's set to index as).
+Currently, only htaccess password protected pages are supported, I'm currently working towards supporting WordPress User Authenticated indexing (depending what user group it's set to index as).

 == Changelog ==

+= 0.5.0 =
+* AND / OR / "Exact Phrase" multi-combination Support
+* Bug fixes in indexing
+* Bug fixes in search

 = 0.4.7 =
 * Bug fixes in indexing